ShayanDodge/hybrid-bem-pinn-electromagnetics/Homogeneous L-Shaped Domain (V1.0.0)/README.md

 - This repository represents the **first version** of the code for the homogeneous L-shaped domain case.
 - The implementation is intended for research and reproducibility purposes.
-- File organization and modularization may be improved in future versions.

 ## Related Paper

 This repository is associated with the following paper:

-**Solving Laplace Equations with a Combined BEM and PINN Approach**

-Please add the full citation here.

 ## 📚 Citation